rparnas/ry-docs/retro-software-compatibility.md

 # Retro Software Compatibility

 ## Purpose
 This guide discusses practical techniques for running older software on modern computers.
+It explains why compatibility problems happen in the first place and various practical solutions for solving them in different situations.

 The following are discussed, with detailed guides
   * **Classic Mac**